kairosity/mp2-tunnel-focus/testing.md

 to edit or delete one of them, the entire app would break as it would not be able to discern between the two and know which to delete or edit.

 __FIX 3:__ My solution was to change from using task descriptions to using ids.
 The Task object ids are set when they are initialised and they are based on the current length of the taskList array.
 This way the ids will always run from 0 upwards and they will always match the id attributes of their html counterparts, which are set on the ```<li>``` task elements.
-This solution also led to a series of bugs discussed [here](LINK TO delete() bugs).

 ## toggleTaskComplete()

 __METHOD SUMMARY__: This method listens for a change event on the checkboxes.
 If the change is that the checkbox is 'checked' then the method adds a 'completed' class to the task and sets the checkboxes 'checked' attribute to be 'true'.
 Variables are then created to display the local time and date for when the task completion happened.
 The full taskList is then looped through to match the DOM task in question with its corresponding task object, and a number of things happen:
 1. The task object is marked as completed = true.
 2. The task timeSegments array is added to, with the task id and properties representing the date and time, as well as the taskDescription.
 This is to get around a bug that happens if a user doesn't add any time to a task, but still decides to mark that task as completed.
 In the former situation (and without this timeSegment added), the task would not appear in the list of tasks completed 'today', as the dateTime stamp is normally applied to the task object, when time is added.
 This way, the date is added to the timeSegments array (which is where the function pertaining to the 'today tasks' looks for data) even though timeAdded remains 0.
-This bug and fix is further clarified in the associated function below.
-(NAME IT).
+This bug and fix is further clarified in the associated [getTodayTasks()](#gettodaytasks()) function below.

 If the checkbox checked is false, the 'completed' class is removed from the tasks classList and the task object is also marked as not completed.